Music

 Employment Outlook and Placement

 Our students have nearly 100% placement in securing employment following graduation.
-EWU music graduates are employed as studio recording musicians, in K-12 music education, applied studio/course teaching in private and community music schools, independent studio teachers, working composers for film and video gaming, performers in professional orchestras, choirs, bands and jazz bands, the music industry, collaborative pianism, music business and in the field of professional solo or ensemble performing.
+EWU music graduates are employed as studio recording musicians, production managers, teachers in K-12 music education, applied studio/course teaching in private and community music schools, independent studio teachers, working composers for film and video gaming, performers in professional orchestras, choirs, bands and jazz bands, the music industry, collaborative pianism, music business and in the field of professional solo or ensemble performing.
 Though the placement record of graduates of the Music Programs is excellent, employment is not guaranteed upon completion of a degree in music.

 Undergraduate Degrees